Coping with lymphoma symptoms

 Pain

-There are also things you can do yourself that might help you cope with your pain.
+There are some things you can do yourself that might help you cope with your pain.
 For example, you could try relaxation techniques, such as meditation, imagery or mindfulness.
-Some people also find complementary therapies helpful, for example acupuncture, massage or yoga.
+Some people find other complementary therapies helpful, for example, acupuncture, massage or yoga.

 You could also try using heat or cold to relieve pain:

-Check with your doctor or clinical nurse specialist first whether heat or cold is suitable for you – you should avoid using heat or cold on damaged skin, where circulation is poor, or any areas of lymphoedema.
+Check with your doctor or clinical nurse specialist first whether heat, cold, or neither are suitable for you.
+Heat or cold shouldn’t be used on damaged skin, where circulation is poor, or any areas of lymphoedema.
 Take particular care not to burn yourself (with heat or ice) if you have reduced sensation due to nerve damage (peripheral neuropathy).

 Thinking processes (cognition)

-If you’re affected by changes to your thinking processes (such as memory, attention and speed of response), speak to your doctor or nurse about how this affects you.
-You can ask them for advice and support to help you cope.
+If you’re affected by changes to thinking processes (such as memory, attention and speed of response), speak to your doctor or nurse.
+They can offer tips and support to help you cope.

 Swelling in the arms or legs (lymphoedema)